karimra/gnmic/docs/cmd/prompt.md

 Multiple `--dir` flags can be supplied.

+#### description-with-prefix
+When set, the description field of the suggestion box will have a module prefix name before the element description.

+#### description-with-types
+When set, the description field of the suggestion box will have a YANG type information provided for the elements.

 #### exclude
 The `--exclude` flag specifies the YANG module __names__ to be excluded from the path generation when YANG modules names are clashed.